2023 Annual Call for Volunteers: Volunteer Opportunities

 The committee's purpose is to bring to the public and the United States actuarial profession expertise regarding the United States social insurance systems with a principal focus on Social Security.
 Within the scope of this mission, the committee provides independent and objective analysis, advice, and education to stakeholders of social insurance programs with respect to financing, annual reporting, managing system risks, and program design.

-Time Commitment: The committee desires members able to volunteer up to 10 days (including up to 4 one-day meetings and several hour-long remote meetings per year to committee activities.
+Time Commitment: The committee desires members able to volunteer up to 10 days (including up to four one-day meetings and several hourlong remote meetings per year to committee activities.
 Members who are willing to write/co-write or review projects related to Social Security suggested by themselves or by another committee member might incur a substantial additional time commitment.

 Skills/Experience: An interest in social insurance systems is required and expertise is desirable.
-A particular interest in US Social Security and a willingness to learn and share your perspective are required.
+A particular interest in U.S. Social Security and a willingness to learn and share your perspective are required.
+Excellent written communication skills.

 Council on Professionalism and Education